How can I get information about my property?

 Will GIS data give me ownership and value information?

 No, the GIS information is strictly mapping information.
-For appraisal roll information the property owner would need to also purchase the electronic appraisal roll data.
+For appraisal roll information the property owner would need to also link to the appraisal roll data export.

 What is the Public Information Act?